eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	- Constraint programming
 	- Dataflow programming
 		* Reactive programming
+			+ Reactive programming is a programming paradigm that is centered on the flow of data, rather than the flow of events
+					\cite[\S3, pp. 89]{Tate2014}.
 	- Functional programming (contrast: Imperative programming) does not allow side effects;
 		that is, it does not execute in a sequence of states;